openhackathons-org/gpubootcamp/ai/DeepStream/README.md

 Q. "ResourceExhaustedError" error is observed while running the labs
 A. Currently the batch size and network model is set to consume 16GB GPU memory.
 In order to use the labs without any modifications it is recommended to have GPU with minimum 16GB GPU memory.
 Else the users can play with batch size to reduce the memory footprint

+## Questions?
+- If you observe any errors, please file an issue on [Github](https://github.com/gpuhackathons-org/gpubootcamp/issues).
+- Also join [OpenACC Slack Channel](https://openacclang.slack.com/messages/openaccusergroup) for general queries related to Hackathons and Bootcamps.